 Trisha Brown: In Plain Site

-Judd Foundation is pleased present Trisha Brown: In Plain Site, a performance series throughout Donald Judd’s New York home and studio at 101 Spring Street.
+Judd Foundation presents Trisha Brown: In Plain Site, a performance series throughout Donald Judd’s New York home and studio at 101 Spring Street.
 The series introduces sound and movement into the spaces in two public performances on May 1 and May 2, 2015.

 A selection of seminal dance pieces by Trisha Brown, a friend and collaborator of Judd, was chosen from her oeuvre of work and specially adapted for the space by Trisha Brown Company’s Associate Artistic Directors Carolyn Lucas and Diane Madde.
 The audience will travel through the building to view the performances, including: Accumulation (1971); Rogues (2011); Figure Eight (1974); Sticks IV (1973); and Andante, an excerpt from M.O.
 (1995).